JuliaLang/julia/doc/src/manual/arrays.md

 Many functions for constructing and initializing arrays are provided.
 In the following list of such functions, calls with a `dims...` argument can either take a single tuple of dimension sizes or a series of dimension sizes passed as a variable number of arguments.
-Most of the functions also accept a first input `T`, which is the element type of the array.
+Most of these functions also accept a first input `T`, which is the element type of the array.
 If the type `T` is omitted it will default to `Float64`.